-The statistics for drug abuse and drug rehab in Orange County are stark.
+The statistics for drug abuse and drug rehab in Orange County, CA are stark.
 Each year, we see over 5,500 hospitalizations and 700 substance abuse-related deaths.
 Seventy-eight percent of these deaths are accidental; prescription drugs cause over half of them; and 66 percent are related to opioids, of which over half were prescribed rather than illicit.
 The average substance-abuse-related hospitalization length is 4.3 days, leading to almost $430 million in hospital fees.

 Why Is Drug Addiction Considered a Disease?

 While many people still believe that addiction is a choice, years of research has shown this to be false.
 Addiction is a chronic disease of the brain that causes people to crave and abuse drugs or alcohol even when they know that it is having a negative impact on their health and well-being.
 Addiction changes the way that your brain works by hijacking your reward system, making it extremely difficult to stop using because otherwise you feel sick, depressed, and anxious.